 Children in Year 1 and Year 2 classes follow the National Curriculum, which covers:

 - They also follow the Buckinghamshire Agreed Syllabus for Religious Education, and an adapted PSHCE scheme.

 In the teaching of phonics the school uses Letters and Sounds and Jolly Phonics.

 Our reading resource has books from various schemes including:

 As far as possible teachers plan their work through half-termly or termly cross-curricular topics, and teach through a variety of styles, contexts and approaches.
 We use a thematic approach using a creative curriculum, making learning exciting and effective.

-If you would like more information about the curriculum in each year group, please see the individual class pages under the children tab on the left, or speak to your child's class teacher.
+If you would like more information about the curriculum please see the relevant pages on this website and the individual class pages under the 'classes' tab on the left, or speak to your child's class teacher.